PBA Regional Tour: Regional Qualifying for the PBA Tour

-The majority of the PBA's 3,000+ members are Regional professionals.
+The vast majority of the PBA's 3,000+ members are Regional professionals.
 In a typical season, fewer than 100 players regularly compete on the national PBA Tour.

 Through the 2008–09 season, Regional PBA professionals could qualify for the national tour by topping one of the seven regions in points.
 For the 2009–10 season, Regional qualification was revised, as bowlers had to qualify via the Regional Players Invitational (RPI) tournament.
 The top 25 bowlers on the RPI points list in each of the seven PBA regions (through September, 2008) earned an invitation to the 2008 RPI.
 The top five from each region – plus the winner of the 2008 Regional Players Championship (won by Sean Swanson in late May that year) – received airfare and accommodations for the event in December, 2008 and did not have to pay an additional fee to be eligible for a PBA Tour exemption.
 The next 20 players in each region were required to pay their own way to the RPI, and also had to pay an additional $750 on top of the entry fee to be eligible for a Tour exemption.

 The 2008 RPI featured a similar format to the PBA Tour Trials, in that competitors bowled for five days on each of the PBA's five "animal" oil patterns.
 The top eight bowlers who (if necessary) paid the additional entry fee earned exemptions for the 2009–10 season, provided they finished in the top 16 overall.

 The exempt PBA Tour format was discontinued prior to the 2012–13 season, which meant the end of the RPI.